+OPTION 2: Multi-objective Evolutionary Algorithm Assisted Neural Architecture Search for Intrusion Detection in Vehicle Control Area Networks

 Bin Cao, Member, IEEE, and Shan Tian

-Abstract—More and more electronic devices have emerged in the vehicle.
-It is very necessary to ensure the safety and reliability of the communication between the various electronic modules for drivers’ safety.
-Especially as the most commonly used communication protocol on vehicles, Controller Area Network (CAN) messages, has no security verification mechanism, which poses a great threat to the communication security on the vehicle.
-Neural architecture search (NAS) is a promising method for automatically design neural architectures.
-NAS adopts a search strategy to explore the predefined search space to find outstanding-performance architectures.
-In this paper we propose an intrusion detection model based deep neural network, which is optimized by Multi-Objective Evolutionary Algorithm (MOEA) to promote accuracy and decrease complexity of the neural network.
-Graph neural network (GNN) and convolutional neural network (CNN) are utilized to explore the internal logical feature and spatial feature of CAN , respectively.
-Because the different lengths of the different functions of the vehicle CAN messages, we take advantage of reinforcement learning to dynamically get a CAN package which acts as a sample sent to our model.
-We also propose a method to convert original CAN to graph data by using its time sequence feature.
-The CNN and GNN of the detection model are optimized by MOEA.
-CNN inherits the weight of parent, and GNN inherits the weight of supernet in the evolution process.
-Weight sharing shortens the time of individual fitness evaluation.
+Abstract—Modern vehicles are increasingly being equipped with sophisticated electronic systems making it necessary to ensure the safety and reliability of the communication between them to ensure driver safety and convenience.
+The most commonly used communication protocol on vehicles, Controller Area Network (CAN) messages, has no direct support for secure communications, which poses a great threat to the communication security on the vehicle.
+Neural architecture search (NAS) adopts a search strategy to explore the search space to automatically design a neural network architecture.
+In this paper we propose an intrusion detection model based on a deep neural network of lower complexity and increased accuracy designed using a Multi-Objective Evolutionary Algorithm (MOEA) assisted NAS.
+Graph neural network (GNN) and convolutional neural network (CNN) are utilized to explore the internal logical features and spatial features of CAN respectively.
+Due to the different functions associated, vehicle CAN messages have different lengths.
+Reinforcement learning is used to dynamically get a CAN package which acts as a sample sent to the proposed model.
+A method to convert original CAN data to graph data using its time sequence feature is also proposed.
+Both the CNN and the GNN of the proposed model are optimized using MOEA.
+CNN inherits the weights of parents, and GNN inherits the weights of supernet in the evolution process.
+This weight sharing speeds up the individual fitness evaluation.
 We performed an experimental study using the dataset collected from the real world to evaluate our intrusion detection model.
 After the network evolution, the GNN flops decreased to 40% of the supernet, but the intrusion detection accuracy reaches more than 95%.
 The accuracy of CNN was also improved by 5% compared with the best individual of the first generation.
 The accuracy of the intrusion detection by combining the two models is more than 99%.

 Index Terms—Intrusion Detection of Controller Area Network (CAN), Multi-Objective Evolutionary Algorithm (MOEA), graph neural network (GNN), convolutional neural network (CNN)